libsv/payd/README.md

 Payd is a basic dummy wallet (do not use this) for demonstrating the BIP 270 / Payment Protocol flow.

 It has a random master key, created at startup and a single user support for now and no authentication.
-Seriously, don't use this wallet at the moment expect for demonstration purposes.
+Seriously, don't use this wallet at the moment except for demonstration purposes.

 This wallet has an Invoice interface with CRUD operations for creating payment invoices and also implements the Wallet Payment Protocol Interface, used to integration with payment protocol servers.